Short URL for this page:

 McDowell was not responsible for this great fiasco, for he had not sought to retain an independent command, nor to go upon the foolish diversion to the Shenandoah Valley; but, on the contrary, was most anxious to march to McClellan's support, and earnestly protested against undertaking a wild-goose chase in pursuit of Jackson.

 After these humiliating failures the government at Washington determined, for the greater security of the capital, to establish a great army on the north of the Rappahannock.
-McDowell naturally expected to command it, as he still retained the confidence of the administration; but his baleful destiny again interfered, an accident in the saddle having rendered him helpless for ten days, during which time General Indicates a West Point graduate and gives his Class.Pope was appointed to the command of the Army of Virginia, made up from the forces of McDowell, Banks, and Fremont.
+McDowell naturally expected to command it, as he still retained the confidence of the administration; but his baleful destiny again interfered, an accident in the saddle having rendered him helpless for ten days, during which time General Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Pope was appointed to the command of the Army of Virginia, made up from the forces of McDowell, Banks, and Fremont.

 While Pope was concentrating and reorganizing his army the military situation of the peninsula had so changed as to render necessary the union of our two armies in Virginia, which were operating upon exterior lines, while the enemy held the interior, ready to mass his powerful forces against each of ours in succession, and possibly to defeat both.